 Good luck with the pep talks!

 Transportation To The Start: We request that no one leave cars at the start as there is very limited parking.
 There will be buses to transport runners to the start from downtown Salt Lake City and we encourage runners to use this service.
 There is no additional charge to ride the bus.
 Runners who ride the bus and wish to leave items at the start may bring a drop bag on the bus and leave it at the start.
 These drop bags may be picked up at the finish with the other drop bags.

 Weather: Temperatures during the race have typically ranged from 25 to 85 F. Often there is mild, perfect-running weather, however, one year fresh snow fell on Catherine's Pass with a wind chill measured below zero, and another had trail temperatures at sometimes over 100 F. Another year was rainy and muddy both days with low clouds limiting visibility.
 Humidity in Utah is often very low and may contribute to severe dehydration without the proper fluid intake.

 Be Prepared: This event is extremely demanding, and should only be undertaken by athletes in excellent physical condition.
 All entrants should be familiar with basic first-aid, and know the symptoms and treatment for heat exhaustion, hypothermia, frostbite, and altitude sickness.
 Some course sections between aid stations exceed nine miles.
 Runners should be well-equipped to care for themselves and effect self-rescue if necessary.
 Only runners who can demonstrate successful ultrarunning experience or its equivalent will be considered for entry.

 Training Runs: The Race Committee highly recommends that you run as much of the course as possible before race day.
-For information about informal training runs and trail conditions information please watch the Bulletins section of the web page and our Facebook page.
+For information about informal training runs please watch our Facebook page.

 Top Ten Ways To DNF At Wasatch: